-If you are a nonmilitary spouse/civil union partner and you were domiciled outside New Jersey when you married (entered into a civil union), you are not considered a resident of New Jersey if:
+If you were a resident of another state, meaning your domicile was outside New Jersey, when you married (entered into a civil union), you are not considered a resident of New Jersey if:

-Under the Act, a nonmilitary spouse/civil union partner who meets these requirements is not subject to New Jersey Income Tax on earned income from services performed in New Jersey.
-However, the nonresident civilian spouse/civil union partner is subject to tax on all other types of income from New Jersey sources, such as gain from sale of property located in New Jersey.
+If you meet these requirements, you are not subject to New Jersey Income Tax on earned income from services performed in New Jersey.
+However, you are subject to tax on all other types of income from New Jersey sources, such as a gain from the sale of property located in New Jersey.

 If New Jersey Income Tax was withheld in error from your wages or you made estimated tax payments in error, you must file a New Jersey nonresident return (Form NJ-1040NR) to get a refund.
 The income section of the New Jersey nonresident return has two columns: Column A, income from everywhere, and Column B, income from New Jersey sources.
 If you (and your military spouse/civil union partner if filing a joint return) had no income from New Jersey sources other than your own New Jersey wages, complete your nonresident return as follows:

 Note: Wages earned in New Jersey by a nonresident civilian spouse/civil union partner who lives outside New Jersey are subject to New Jersey Income Tax.
 A nonresident civilian spouse/civil union partner who lives outside New Jersey cannot use Form NJ-165 to claim an exemption from New Jersey Income Tax withholding on wages earned in this state.